Holy Trinity Church

 BOILER & AIR-CONDITIONING PROJECT PROGRESS

-The boiler portion of the project is complete.
-The Air-Conditioning portion has begun.
-If you would like to help offset the cost of the work completed or the upcoming work, please send checks to the office with "HVAC Project" in the memo line; stocks can be transferred to our community as donations; and Online Giving through the item titled "Building Fund: HVAC Project."
+The final installations are underway for the Hall air-handler.
+Please help us offset the costs by making a donation today.
+Please send checks to the office with "HVAC Project" in the memo line; stocks can be transferred to our community as donations; and Online Giving through the item titled "Building Fund: HVAC Project."

 YOUTH SAFETY - Please register at https://ncsrisk.org/goarch/.
 This includes all Youth Safety Workers as well as Parish Council